marilin99/master_thesis/README.md

 ## The repo structure
 The `main` branch of the repo includes 3 main folders: `Tool setup`, `Example data` and `Quick runs`.

 The `Tool setup` folder can be used when the user wants to setup the whole system.
 This system is being triggered by the Task Scheduler in Windows OS - a .xml is provided so the user can setup the task themselves.
-Additionally, some folder paths ought to be changed in the <code>runner.py</code> and the <code>main.py</code> in the respective pipelines.
+Additionally, some folder paths ought to be changed in the <code>runner.py</code> and the <code>main.py</code> files in the respective pipelines.
+The specific lines are marked with comments.

 The `Example data` folder includes both simulated and real microscopy data for testing out both pipelines.